 - Keep your front knee over, but not beyond, your toes when lunging.

 The single-leg raise targets your rectus femoris, the part of your quads that crosses your hip joint.

 - Lie on your back with your legs straight out in front of you.
-Slide one foot forward so that your knee is at a 90-degree angle.
+Place one foot flat on the floor so that your knee is at a 90-degree angle.

-- Keeping your core tight and leg straight, raise your opposite foot until your thigh matches the angle of your opposite thigh.
+- Keeping your core tight and leg straight, raise your straight leg until your thigh matches the angle of your opposite thigh.